1justingilmore/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds_vdi-recommendations-1909.md

 | WiFiSession | |
 | WinPhoneCritical | |

-### Windows Defender optimization with VDI
+### Microsoft Defender optimization with VDI

-Microsoft has recently published documentation regarding Windows Defender in a VDI environment.
-See [Deployment guide for Windows Defender Antivirus in a virtual desktop infrastructure (VDI) environment](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus) for more information.
+Microsoft has recently published documentation regarding Microsoft Defender in a VDI environment.
+See [Deployment guide for Microsoft Defender Antivirus in a virtual desktop infrastructure (VDI) environment](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus) for more information.

 The above article contains procedures to service the ‘gold’ VDI image, and how to maintain the VDI clients as they are running.
-To reduce network bandwidth when VDI computers need to update their Windows Defender signatures, stagger reboots, and schedule reboots during off hours where possible.
-The Windows Defender signature updates can be contained internally on file shares, and where practical, have those files shares on the same or close networking segments as the VDI virtual machines.
+To reduce network bandwidth when VDI computers need to update their Microsoft Defender signatures, stagger reboots, and schedule reboots during off hours where possible.
+The Microsoft Defender signature updates can be contained internally on file shares, and where practical, have those files shares on the same or close networking segments as the VDI virtual machines.

 ### Client network performance tuning by registry settings